krisclarkdev/wf-tableau-collector/README.md

-# wf-tableau-collector
+## Introduction
+wf-tableau-collector is a simple NodeJS app who's purpose is to collect data from all views in a Tableau workbook for to be transformed into metrics and sent to Wavefront via direct reporter.

+##TOC
 * [Introduction](#introduction)
 * [Warning](#warning)
 * [Environment](#enviornment-tested-against)
 * [How to run](#how-to-run)
 * [How to build](#how-to-build)

-## Introduction
-wf-tableau-collector is a simple NodeJS app who's purpose is to collect data from all views in a Tableau workbook for to be transformed into metrics and sent to Wavefront via direct reporter.

 ## Warning
 This is still very much a work in progress proceed at your own risk